-When you think of picnic food I'm sure these Caramelised Onion and Butternut Pumpkin Crostata are not the first thing you would have in mind.
+When you think of picnic food I'm sure these Caramelized Onion and Butternut Pumpkin Crostata are not the first thing you would have in mind.

-Serve with a side salad, or even a few rocket leaves (arugula) in a balsamic dressing on the side for a hearty lunch, inside or out.
+Serve with a side salad, or even a few arugula leaves in a balsamic dressing on the side for a hearty lunch!

 - 1 egg yolk

-- 700g (1½ pounds) butternut pumpkin (butternut squash), peeled, deseeded and cut into bite sized pieces
+- 1 ½ lbs butternut pumpkin aka butternut squash, peeled, deseeded and cut into bite sized pieces

-- ¾ cup store bought caramelised onion relish
+- ¾ cup caramelized onion relish store bought, optional

-- 1½ tbs thyme leaves, picked from their stalk
+- 1 ½ tbsp fresh thyme leaves picked from their stalk

 - Begin by making the pastry.
 Place the flour and butter in a food processor and process until the mixture resembles bread crumbs.
 Add the egg yolk and water and pulse until the mixture begins to come together to form a ball.
 Remove from the food processor and place onto plastic wrap and shape into a disc.
 Refrigerate for 30 minutes.